-7.2.6 Investigations and Treatment of Contralateral Breast Disease
+7.2.8 Investigations and Treatment of Contralateral Breast Disease

 Suspected new disease in the contralateral breast should be investigated and treated according to local protocol.
-Details on confirmed disease in the contralateral breast will be collected.
+Details on confirmed disease in the contralateral breast (including histology slides and blocks) will be collected.

-7.2.7 Data Capture
+7.2.9 Data Capture